plainas/flask-swagger-types/README.md

 import pkg_resources
 from flaskswaggertypes import FlaskSwaggerTypes

-# 1. Define some general you want included in your spec.
+# 1. Define some general info you want included in your spec.
 spec_metadata = {
     'title': "My fancy web api",
     'description': "Does some fancy api stuff on my fancy api-y server" ,